profcorey/mentorships/README.md

 Mentee application instructions can be found on the [Program Guidelines](https://github.com/cncf/mentoring/blob/main/programs/lfx-mentorship/README.md#program-guidelines) page.

-Resources for OpenStack mentorships
+# Resources for OpenStack mentorships

-This repository is for hosting resources for student mentorships.

-OpenStack

-1. How to install DevStack on MacOs M1
+* How to install DevStack on MacOs M1

   1. Download Canonical Multipass.